s9e/TextFormatter/docs/Rules.md

 <dt>ignoreSurroundingWhitespace</dt>
 <dd><i>Example:</i> <code>$tag->rules->ignoreSurroundingWhitespace();</code><br/>
 Whether whitespace around this tag should be ignored.
 Useful for allowing whitespace around block elements without extra newlines being displayed.
-Limited to 2 newlines before and after the tag and 1 newline at the start and at the end of its content.</dd>
+Limited to 1 newline before the template, 1 newline at the start and at the end of its content, and up to 2 newlines after it.</dd>

 <dt>ignoreTags</dt>
 <dd><i>Example:</i> <code>$tag->rules->ignoreTags();</code><br/>